-Through the generosity of donors, SINSI is able to provide funding for 8- to 10-week summer internships with the federal government each year.
-Internships are available to Princeton undergraduates from all majors and field of studies as rising sophomores, juniors or seniors.
+Through the generosity of donors, SINSI funds up to six, 8- to 10-week summer internships with the federal government each year.
+These internships permit students to have direct experience, either domestically or abroad, with a position in public service.
+Internships are available to Princeton undergraduates from all majors and fields of study and will take place after their sophomore or junior years.

-SINSI provides funding to cover living expenses for full-time unpaid internships as well as reasonable travel expenses to and from Princeton University and the internship location.
-Students are required to provide brief mid-term and final reports on their internship responsibilities and experiences.
+SINSI provides funding of up to $500 per week to cover living expenses for full-time unpaid internships, as well as reasonable travel expenses to and from Princeton University and the internship location.
+Students should check in mid-term with the SINSI directors and provide a final report on their internship responsibilities and experiences.
 The internship supervisor will be asked to submit a final evaluation report on a form provided by SINSI.